Is a Landlord Liable For Injuries to a Neighbour or Passerby That Are Caused By the Pet of a Tenant?

 Understanding the Risk of Third Party Liability of Landlord Due to Tenant Owned Animals That Injure Some Other Person

-The actual case example where this situation has occurred is known as Youssef v.
-Redi-Mix Limited, 2018 ONSC 6409 (which was reviewed and upheld by Court of Appeal and with leave for appeal to the Supreme Court denied).
+As an actual example, consider the case of Youssef v.
+Redi-Mix Limited, 2018 ONSC 6409 (upheld by Court of Appeal and leave for appeal to the Supreme Court denied).
 What happened within the Youssef case involved Redi-Mix as the property owner and thus landlord of rural premises rented to a tenant.
 The tenant, who owned donkeys, was keeping the donkeys upon the rented property and this was known to Redi-Mix.
 Additionally, Redi-Mix was aware that the tenant was grazing the donkeys upon fenced fields at the rented property.
 Despite knowing these details, Redi-Mix lacked inspection and repair procedures for the the fences.
 Subsequently, Mr. Youssef, who was riding a motorcycle on a nearby road, struck a donkey that had escaped through the fence that was improperly maintained by Redi-Mix.
 Mr. Youssef brought a lawsuit against Redi-Mix and was successful.
-In determining liability against Redi-Mix, the court stated:
+In determining liability against Redi-Mix, the court explained:

 I am satisfied that the tenant Mark Burnfield was negligent in allowing the mules to wander from the property onto Winchester Road by means of his failure to secure the gate or fence along the side of the property.
 By the time the investigating officer arrived the donkeys had congregated near this fence and the officer, with simple human force, was able to pry open the gate or fence and the donkeys returned to the field.
 Mr. Burnfield has not disputed the claims against him and has been noted in default with respect to the plaintiff’s claim and the defendant’s third party claim.